-Day 3: Paphos.
-Today is spent in Ktima where the city's best museums can be found.
-These include the excellent District Archaeological Museum and the Byzantine Museum, notable for the 13th and 14th-century icons, as well as a ninth-century icon of Agia Marina, considered the island's oldest.
+Day 2: Paphos.
+The day is spent in and around Paphos.
+The UNESCO-listed archaeological park dates largely from the Roman period and includes impressive mosaics, restored and sheltered from the elements under modern wood constructions.
+Visit the remains at the Tombs of the Kings, a necropolis where one hundred graves were once found.
+The afternoon is dedicated to the excellent District Archaeological Museum and the Byzantine Museum, notable for the 13th and 14th-century icons, as well as a 9th-century icon of Agia Marina, considered the island's oldest.